samarcanda-93/QuantSandbox/README.md

   - Portfolio value evolution
   - Parameter sensitivity analysis
 - If the ticker fails to download, AI-powered suggestions will be provided (if APIs are configured)
-- Print a “Today’s suggestion” line (also included in PDFs)
+- Print a “Today’s suggestion” line

 ### “Today’s suggestion” logic